Sangdo-Han/Sangdo-Han.github.io/docs/design/design.md

 ---

 # **Design**
-\+Coming soon
-{: .label .label-yellow }
-  - This page is for my personal side projects and thoughts.
+This page is for my personal side projects and thoughts.